-To achieve the above goal, NSTDA devices the “6-6-10” strategy to set the framework for NSTDA research units and collaboration with strategic partners from both public and private sectors locally and internationally.
-The “6-6-10” strategy represents 6 Research Pillars, 6 areas of Frontier Research and 10 Technology Development Groups (TDGs).
+To achieve the above goal, NSTDA devices the research strategy to set the framework for NSTDA research units and collaboration with strategic partners from both public and private sectors locally and internationally.
+The research strategy consists of 5 Research Pillars, 6 areas of Frontier Research and 10 Technology Development Groups (TDGs).

-NSTDA conducts its own scientific research through its four national research centers.
-These four research centers are:
+NSTDA conducts scientific research through its five national research centers.
+These five research centers are:

 - National Electronics and Computer Technology Center (NECTEC)

 - National Center for Genetic Engineering and Biotechnology (BIOTEC)